ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Herald of the times, and Rhode Islander._](https://chroniclingamerica.loc.gov/lccn/sn83021168/1846-04-09/ed-1/seq-4)

 #### 1846-04-09 &middot; Newport, R.I.

 <table style="width: 100%;"><tr><td style="width: 50%">

-Eroguest Exrracr.—* Generation
-after generation, ” says a fine writer,
-“have felt as we feel now, and therr
-lives were as active as our own.
-They
-passcd away hke a vapor, while nature
-wore the same aspect ol beauty as when
 her Creator commanded her to be.
 The

 heavens shall be as brght over our